 When you add Exit steps at different points under a Parallel Path, as soon as a person hits the first Exit, exit-intent is set within the Workflow.
 This means that any other paths running will continue to run until they get to a stopping point of a Goal, Delay, or another Exit.
 As soon as each path hits one of those stopping points, the intent to exit sets in and they’re removed from the Workflow.

-Any steps occurring instantaneously will complete (apply a tag, set a custom field), but any that require people to sit at a node (Goal, Delay, send a Campaign) will exit the Workflow without any further steps in the Workflow completing.
+Any steps occurring instantaneously will complete (apply a tag, set a custom field), but any that require people to sit at a node (Goal, Delay, Subscribe to an Email Series) will exit the Workflow without any further steps in the Workflow completing.

 Add a Delay step before the final Exit of the Workflow to give each branch time to finish up.